 Sailing the Maine Coast: Schooner Time Downeast

-Travelling in the mode of a bygone time reminds me of man’s need to move.
+Traveling in the mode of a bygone time reminds me of man’s need to move.
 Below in the galley, the wood stove was topped with a bucket of fresh chowder and the bowls put out for immediate consumption.

 Captain Doug Lee reminded us that, “The weather is perfect for what we are doing”.
 He was right, every time.
 In six days I went from clear, deep blue sun filtered light to white gray fog banks.
 It all seemed to be just perfect.